deepmodeling/deepmd-kit/README.md

 cd /some/workspace
 git clone https://github.com/deepmodeling/deepmd-kit.git deepmd-kit
 ```
+If one downloads the .zip file from the github, then the default folder of source code would be `deepmd-kit-master` rather than `deepmd-kit`.
 For convenience, you may want to record the location of source to a variable, saying `deepmd_source_dir` by
 ```bash
 cd deepmd-kit
 deepmd_source_dir=`pwd`